McClure Mountain Digital TV Information

 - Channel Master 2020 (Walmart)

-weak, you can then add an amplifier.
-We recommend a signal preamplifier for most subscribers unless you are close to a transmitter site and have an unobstructed view (line-of-sight) to the site.
+We recommend an outdoor amplifier (aka booster) for most subscribers unless you are very close to a transmitter site and have an unobstructed view (line-of-sight).

 What about the cable from the antenna to the TV?

 We recommend using RG6 coax cable for better performance.